 Email: [email address]

-Please find attached our response to your request for information.
+Please find attached our response to your Freedom of Information request.

 Durham County Council